Berlin, New Hampshire History

 The first Albert Theatre building (Image from Poof Tardiff)

-The original Albert Theatre building was built in 1905 by Albert Croteau, who was also a barber in Berlin.
+The original Albert Theater building was built in 1905 by Albert Croteau, who was also a barber in Berlin.
 It could seat 1,400 people.
 In January of 1906, this building was ready and had its grand opening ceremony.
 It was only open for a little over a year when this building was completely destroyed by a fire on November 3, 1906.
 Luckily fire did not stop Mr. Croteau’s dream to build a theatre and he applied to rebuild on the same spot as the old one.
-The second theatre was completed in March of 1910 but sadly in November of that same year, fire struck again.
+The second theater was completed in March of 1910 but sadly in November of that same year, fire struck again.
 This fire did not destroy the new building it just need to be gutted and could be reopened.
 By January 29, 1911 the Albert Theatre was up and running again and was ready for more spectators.

 Picture